-What Type of Home Equity Loan Option is Best for You?
+Choosing a Home Equity Loan - Which Option is Best for You?

-A home equity loan is a special type of mortgage, which allows you to tap into your home’s value to take out cash.
-There are many reasons to take out a home equity loan including debt consolidation, home improvements, or paying for college.
+A home equity loan is a select type of mortgage, which allows you to tap into your home's value to take out cash.
+There are many reasons to take out a home equity loan, including debt consolidation, home improvements, or paying for college.

 How Much Home Equity Do You Have: